p3d-dev/WAVE/README.md

 - simpler to test
 - naturally scalable
 - friendly to FP or OOP
-- uses macros to avoid boiler plate code.
+- uses macros to avoid boilerplate code.

 ---